 - Are you willing to invest the time to evaluate policy options and customize a strategy to your needs?

-If you had a positive answer to most of these questions, then Variable Universal Life Insurance might be a good choice for you.
-To help you become 100% certain in your decision, we will present you the pros and cons of this cash value life insurance.
+If you have a positive answer to at least five questions, then variable universal life insurance is a good choice.
+To help you become 100% certain in your decision, we will present you with the pros and cons of this cash-value life insurance.

-There is a reason why many people choose a Variable Universal Life Insurance policy; actually – there is more than one.
-We highlighted the most important ones for you.
+There is a reason why many people choose this specific permanent life insurance policy; actually, there is more than one.
+We highlighted the most significant advantages of variable universal life.

 Policyholders can enter the market using their cash value with no rate cap.

-If the mutual fund to which the cash value is invested returns a rate that exceeds 20%, the total amount is credited to the policy holder’s account (minus the management fees).
+If the mutual fund in which the cash value is invested returns a rate that exceeds 20%, the total amount is credited to the policyholder’s account (minus the management fees).

-This means that your withdrawals will be tax-free on the basis, and you will be taxed on the growth of the account only if you withdraw beyond your base (premiums paid in).
+This means that you can withdraw money tax-free, and you will be taxed on the growth of the account only if you withdraw beyond your base (premiums paid in).